Best ways to experience the Dominican Republic

 |Maximum daytime temperature °C|

 Above you can see what the weather is like in the popular resort of Punta Cana, while our complete guide to the Dom Rep's climate will give you more info about other destinations across the island.
 You can also see when we think is the very best time to go.

 Tempted to zip through the treetops?
-Check out the latest deals on all inclusive holidays to the Dominican Republic with First Choice for the very best sale offers and online discounts.
+Check out the latest deals on holidays to the Dominican Republic with First Choice for the very best sale offers and online discounts.

 More about the Dominican Republic

 - Winter sun holidays